deborasal/WheelSimPhysio-2023/README.md

-# Dataset Title: WheelSimPhysio‐2023 dataset
+# Dataset Title: WheelSimPhysio Project

-This is a repository that contains a multimodal dataset of Wheelchair training simulator.
+This is a repository that contains:
+- WheelSimPhysio-2023 Dataset: A multimodal dataset of Wheelchair training simulator.
+- WheelSimAnalyser Tool: MATALAB-based tool for analysing data from the WheelSimPhysio-2023 dataset.

 # Description
 This dataset comprises 24 participants data while using a wheelchair training simulator.
 It includes: